willingc/pyramid/docs/narr/install.rst

     <http://python.org/download/releases/>`_.

-It is recommended to download one of the *installer* versions, unless you prefer to install your Python through a packgage manager (e.g., macports or homebrew) or to build your Python from source.
+It is recommended to download one of the *installer* versions, unless you prefer to install your Python through a package manager (e.g., macports or homebrew) or to build your Python from source.

 Unless you have a need for a specific earlier version, it is recommended to